unchase/Unchase.FluentPerformanceMeter/README.md

 }
 ```

-As a result, at the end of measuring the performance of the method in the *Debug* console, it will display:
+As a result, at the end of the measurement the *Debug* console will display:

 ```
 ExecutedCommand